 The fact that police lights are red and blue is something that most of us just accept.
-We’re so used to red and blue being chosen, we don’t pause to think about why those two colors particularly — from a huge spectrum of visible light — are used to identify police warning and emergency lights.
+We’re so used to a red led light bar and blue led light bar being chosen, we don’t pause to think about why those two colors particularly — from a huge spectrum of visible light — are used to identify police warning and emergency lights, along with the ever popular amber led light bar.

 Of course, now that this has been posed to you, you’re probably immediately wondering why exactly red and blue were at the front of the queue when it come to choosing police lights.
 If you’re curious to find out the answer, read on!